kaygundraka/Dokevi-Network/README.md

 }
 ```

- And then, The dokevi-network framework use many managers inside.
+ And then, The dokevi-network framework uses many managers inside.
 You should initialize managers.
 It is simple.
 Just write code below.

 > DokeviNet::IntializeManagers(".\\settings.ini");